Understanding Prototype Pollution

 How Prototype Pollution Works

-Prototype pollution exploits the dynamic nature of JavaScript's prototype chain.
-By injecting malicious properties into an object's prototype, attackers can alter the behavior of all objects sharing that prototype.
+Prototype pollution exploits JavaScript's prototype chain by injecting malicious properties into an object's prototype.
+This alters the behavior of all objects sharing that prototype, often without the developer's knowledge.

 JavaScript's Prototype Model